ivaquero/oxidizer.sh/README.md

 - [ ] Use `Deno` instead of `Node`
 - [ ] Use `Nushell` instead of `Zsh` or `Powershell`

 > For `Nushell`: Its nu language is new and will add learning cost.
-Besides, nu scripts do not have any linter or formatter, which is not convinient for coding.
+If you'd love to try something new, see [oxidizer-next](https://github.com/ivaquero/oxidizer-next.sh.git).

 ### 3.3.
 Other Useful Rust Tools